In Wooden Toys We Trust

 Made in Honduras

-Tegu is an industry leader in magnetic wooden blocks.
+Tegu (available on Amazon) is an industry leader in magnetic wooden blocks.
 I love their fresh designs, and the fact that most magnets are inside the blocks without showing on the surface means this brand has mastered their craft.

 The brand was founded by two New Zealand born brothers, who grew up in the United States, and after various mission trips decided to build their wooden toy factory in Honduras — for reasons related to social responsibility.